POETSII/twine/README.md

   ./run.sh
 ```

-To build the software that runs on the core:
+To build the software that runs on the core (hello world), starting
+from the `twine` directory:

 ```
   make -C software